 All North Dakota auto insurance policies need to have three coverage types: liability insurance, uninsured and underinsured motorist coverage, and personal injury protection (PIP).

-North Dakota drivers are legally required to maintain liability coverage with the following limits:
+North Dakota drivers are legally required to maintain liability insurance with the following minimum limits:

 - $25,000 of bodily injury coverage per person